-For teachers and educators: Earth Science Week 2017 will be celebrated from October 8-14, with the theme "Earth and Human Activity."
+For teachers and educators: Earth Science Week 2018 will be celebrated from October 14-20, with the theme "Earth as Inspiration."
 During Earth Science Week, we hope that you will bring some aspect of Earth Science into your classroom, and take your classroom outside!
 Your students will not only learn something new about the world around them, but will have fun discovering why Earth Science is important to society.

 Just as your GPS helps you make sure you’re getting from point “a” to point “b” correctly, maps help scientists draw important conclusions and visualize important concepts they study.
 The right map can help a petroleum engineer find the best drilling site, or help a meteorologist make the best prediction.
 This interactive mapping activity will help you understand the relationship between the population of a given state and the amount of energy consumed there.

 Even in an area with an extreme climate, the ground maintains a relatively constant temperature.
 Because of this, a house that is built partly or entirely underground can be more energy-efficient than a home above ground.
 During the winter, the ground is warmer than the air.
 During the summer, it is cooler.
 Any large mass of earth tends to maintain a constant temperature.
 You can see for yourself how this works by testing how long it takes for a thermometer buried in sand or soil to reach the temperature of surrounding air.